ryananicholson/moving-operations-azure/README.md

-# Moving Operations to the Cloud
+# Moving Operations to the Cloud - Azure Edition

 Terraform code to stand up example full stack web app in Azure with several safeguards.
 Note that this is far from a secure solution, but just showcasing several cloud-native Azure protections.